 I am a Graduate in Dietetics from the University of Madras and holds a Master’s Degree in Public Administration.
 Married to a very supportive husband Sowmithri and a mother of two lovely boys Tejas & Surup.
 Music & Interior designing have been my passion.
 Loves to be cheerful, creative and always enjoy the company of optimistic people.

 2.So when did you venture into this field?
-And what inspired or motivated you to take a plunge into this venture ?
+And what inspired or motivated you to take a plunge into this venture?

 I started my music performances in 1993.
 I was performing in youth programs in AIR Chennai, both Light & South Indian Classical Music (Carnatic).
 I came to Singapore in 1995 and from 1996, I joined Singapore Indian Orchestra & Choir – People’s Association.
-Through this I got many opportunities to perform in several prestigious National and International Festivals.
+Through this, I got many opportunities to perform in several prestigious National and International Festivals.
 I also started performing vocal Solo concerts in Local Music festivals & temples.
-As a Music teacher in an esteemed Indian International School, I learnt about various genres of music.
+As a Music teacher in an esteemed Indian International School, I learned about various genres of music.
 I also realized people were interested in learning Carnatic Music but wanted classes closer to their homes.
 This urged me to take PA Trainer’s Licence.
 All these motivated me to take Music as my full-time profession.
 This lead to the Birth of my own Music School – Shubharaagam School Of Music, Singapore in 2011.

 3.Can you share with us, some of the challenges you faced during your initial days?